 5G home wireless broadband might reach similar speeds to the NBN, but it’s far from being better at this time.
 5G networks are still under construction across Australia, and theoretically the NBN can reach higher speeds than widespread 5G in Australia.

 However, prices for 5G internet plans are now quite cheap, and the standard is that they are unlimited, so this type of wireless broadband may satisfy you if you’re looking for a fast NBN alternative.
-But keep in mind that 5G coverage is still in its early stages and not yet available to all Australians.
+But keep in mind that 5G coverage is not yet available to all Australians.

 Share this article